Leave of Absence during Term Time

 - Relatives coming to visit

 We hope that when you have read this you will consider your child’s education is too important to allow them to miss school for unavoidable reasons.
 However, if you wish to apply for leave, please request an Exceptional Leave of Absence form which is available in the school office.
-If you would like to discuss leave of absence please make an appointment to see Mr Baddeley.
+If you would like to discuss leave of absence please make an appointment to see Mr Lawrence.